dolphindb/DolphinDBPlugin/hdf5/README.md

 * `schema`: a table with column names and data types of columns.
 If there is a need to change the data type of a column that is automatically determined by the system,  the schema table needs to be modified and used as an argument in `loadHdf5Ex`.
 * `startRow`: an integer indicating the start row to read.
 If not specified, the dataset will be read from the beginning.
 * `rowNum`: an integer indicating the number of rows to read.
 If not specified, `loadHdf5` will read until the end of data.
+* `transform`: an unary function.
+The parameter of the function must be a table.
+If parameter transform is specified, we need to first execute createPartitionedTable and then load the data.
+The system will apply the function specified in parameter transform and then save the results into the database.

 ### Details
 * Load an HDF5 file into a distributed table in a distributed database.
 The result is a table object with the loaded metadata.